mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

   And regarding features to fix, the most common requests were pagination with REST APIs, backend filtering, and cell editor.
 - **Improvements to the documentation:** The data grid docs could certainly use a major overhaul—we're working on it.
 - **Improvements to the look and feel:** Data grid builders want more default design options beyond Material.
-  In terms of UX, many developers mention the filtering experience specifically.
+  In terms of UX improvements, many developers mention the filtering experience specifically.

 <details>
   <summary>Click to see the breakdown of categories.</summary>